shissam/pwnedpass/README.md

 bash$
 ```

-Here, the API for Pwned Passwords was used to text two plaintext passwords with the first plaintext password `12345678` being reported by Pwned Passwords as being reported at the time of this example `2889079` times.
+Here, the API for Pwned Passwords was used to test two plaintext passwords with the first plaintext password `12345678` being reported by Pwned Passwords as being reported at the time of this example `2889079` times.

 # Dependencies

-- sed: to parse the plaintext password input file
+- `sed`: to parse the plaintext password input file
-- sort: to generate a plaintext password temporary file
+- `sort`: to generate a plaintext password temporary file
-- openssl: to generate a SHA1 hash of the plaintext password
+- `openssl`: to generate a SHA1 hash of the plaintext password
-- curl: to invoke the API for Pwned Passwords
+- `curl`: to invoke the API for Pwned Passwords
-- head: to report Pwned Passwords hits against the plaintext password
+- `head`: to report Pwned Passwords hits against the plaintext password

 # Task Lists